ChuffedDom/being-chuffed/single-source-of-truth.md

 - More templates than any other platform.

 1. Create live documents and edit them to the latest version, to automatically depritrate and update.
+2. Use Google Sites for a department/project/initiative to give that particular cohort a brand.
+3.